Did you know that you can use your computer to access another PC or a network remotely?

-Fortunately, with a good VPN that’s not the case as it will encrypt the traffic you send and receive with the military-grade AES-256 encryption (note that free VPNs can rarely offer this type of encryption).
+Fortunately, with a good VPN, that’s not the case as it will encrypt the traffic you send and receive with the military-grade AES-256 encryption (note that free VPNs can rarely offer this type of encryption).

-Alternatively to a VPN, a Remote Desktop Protocol operates on encrypted channels of a server.
+Unlike a VPN, a Remote Desktop Protocol operates on encrypted channels of a server.

 However, the encryption that an RDP provides is way less powerful than that of a VPN.

-In fact, using an RDP without first establishing connection to a VPN may be very risky because an RDP has a variety of security holes (especially its early versions) that allow hackers to easily breach into your system.
+In fact, using an RDP without first establishing a connection to a VPN may be very risky because an RDP has a variety of security holes (especially its early versions) that allow hackers to easily breach into your system.